jefryramadhan/Data-Analysis-Supermarket-Dailymart-Excel/README.md

 - What is the total number of sales transactions in Jan - April 2025?
 - How many unique customers came in January - April 2025?
 - How many total products sold in January - April 2025?
-- What is the average item/product purchased by customers?
+- How many average item/product purchased by customers?
-- What is the average weekly product sales?
+- How many verage weekly product sales?
 - Which month did the biggest sales occur?
 - What is the most sold product?

 - Dashboard Interaction <a href=https://github.com/jefryramadhan/Data-Analysis-Supermarket-Dailymart/blob/main/Dashboard%20Dailymart.png>View Dashboard</a>

 ## Process
-- Tidy up the data using power Query for transformation, and cleaning data that has more spaces.
+- Tidy up the data using power Query for transformation, and cleaning data.
 - made sure data is consistent and clean with respect to data type,data format and value used.
 - creating pivot table according to the questions asked (KPIs).
 - merge all pivot table into one dashboard and aplly slicer to make dynamic.